rollthecloudinc/hedge/README.md

 * Store: Repairing data storage for good.
   * Data storage that moves around the world using the cleanest energy.
 * Record: Record and reduce for good.
-  * Record accurate carbon emissions and provide actionable intelligance for reduction.
+  * Record emissions providing actionable intelligance for reduction and offseting.

 ## Proxy